Table of Contents

 - Preheat Your Oven:

-If baking the cheesecake, preheat your oven to 325°F (160°C).
+Preheat the oven to 325°F (160°C) if baking the cheesecake.
 A low temperature ensures even cooking without cracking the surface. - Prepare the Pan:

 Use a springform pan for easy removal.
 Line the bottom with parchment paper and lightly grease the sides with a non-stick spray or a small amount of coconut oil.